ThomasJScott3/Housing-Market-Project-1/README.md

 ### Conclusions:
 - What is the impact of low interest rates on the housing market?

 As we have shown, low interest rates have lead directly to soaring asset prices.
-These rates have allowed well-heeled borrowers to compete for scarce housing stock which has sent prices soaring over the past few years.
+These rates have allowed borrowers of better financial means to compete for scarce housing stock with prices soaring over the past few years.
 In every sense of the word, we have a runaway housing market.
-The momentum behind it has been building for quite some time.
+The momentum behind is continuous over the past few years.

 - What is the impact of low interest rates on loan quality overall?

 We have also demonstrated that although overall borrower creditworthiness has increased, there is a concerning trend in loan to value ratio as well as debt to income ratio.
 This trend ties in directly to access to credit, which allows potential homebuyers to bid up the price of housing.
 This purchasing power comes at the expense of their initial equity in the property as well as the requirement to obtain mortgage insurance when the loan to value ratio exceeds 78 percent.
+This also drives buyers in the lower end of the market out as less opportunities exisit.

 - What correlations exist between low interest rates and other data points?